Skyzeala/Soulgun/README.md

 # Soulgun
 A cross-platform "bullet hell" game where your gun can possess your enemies.
 The player will dodge bullets from neverending barrage of robotic and humanoid enemies.
-If the players bullet kills a humanoid, the player will change to the humanoid location and inherit its shooting style
+If the players projectile kills a humanoid, the player will change to the humanoids location and inherit its shooting style.
 _ChangeitlaterJACK 2021_

 ## Contributors